Armenians in Bulgaria: History

 The Armenians that settled between the 6th and the 11th century in the Rhodopes, Thrace and Macedonia were several thousand in number, mostly Paulicians and Tondrakians and had very strong communal ties.
 They had very strong ties and influenced the Bulgarian sect of the Bogomils and were later assimilated into it, Bulgarianized and later converted to Roman Catholicism (see Roman Catholicism in Bulgaria) or Islam (see Pomaks).
 The mother of 11th-century Bulgarian tsar Samuil was the daughter of the Armenian king, Ashot II.
 Maria, the wife of 10th-century Tsar Peter I, was the granddaughter of Byzantine emperor of Armenian origin, Romanos I Lekapenos.
 Another Byzantine emperor—Basil I, the founder of the Macedonian dynasty and an Armenian from Thrace—spent his early years as a captive in the First Bulgarian Empire in the 9th century.

 After both Bulgaria and Armenia were conquered by the Ottoman Empire, many Armenian settlers from Armenia, Crimea, the Polish–Lithuanian Commonwealth and Asia Minor arrived in what is now Bulgaria due to internal migration.
 Those coming from Armenia were forced to seek a new homeland because of their country's devastation by Arabs, Persians, and Turks.
 With Bulgaria gaining autonomy in the aftermath of the Russo-Turkish War of 1877-78, many Armenians fled the Ottoman Empire because of the Hamidian massacres in the 1890s and settled in the country, particularly in the major cities of Plovdiv and Varna.
 In 1878, there were 5,300 Armenians in the Principality of Bulgaria and Eastern Rumelia, and this number increased by almost 20,000 after the Hamidian massacres.

 At the time of the Balkan Wars (1912–1913) the Armenians in Bulgaria numbered about 35,000.
-During this time the legendary Armenian national hero, Andranik Ozanian participated in the Balkan Wars in the Bulgarian army, alongside general Garegin Nzhdeh (another national hero) as a commander of Armenian auxiliary troops.
+During this time the legendary Armenian national hero, Andranik Ozanian participated in the First Balkan War in the Bulgarian army, alongside general Garegin Nzhdeh (another national hero) as a commander of Armenian auxiliary troops.
 Bulgarian authorities honored Andranik and Nzhdeh with the Order of Bravery.

+In the Second Balkan War, the Armenians and their officers disagreed with Bulgaria's stance against their allies and disbanded the company, refusing to participate.
+The Armenians later discovered that Tsar Ferdinand had banned the circulation of Armenian newspapers in Bulgaria due to the criticism they leveled against Bulgarian policy.